eriklarsen4/TMEM/README.md

 publications have (or will have) their own repositories ([eriklarsen4/Itch](<https://github.com/eriklarsen4/Itch>), [eriklarsen4/Endo](<https://github.com/eriklarsen4/Endo>), and `eriklarsen4/Hippo` coming soon).
-Please see those repositories for each paper's respective URL.
+Please see those repositories for more detailed vignettes and each paper's respective URL.

 These functions were developed, in-house, years before any `Bioconductor`